 A swift Fulham attack saw Gera drive infield and link up with Zamora who drifted dangerously inside, with Wolfsburg’s attention caught by the clever running of Duff outside him.
 The former West Ham striker switched the ball on his favoured left foot and curled a fabulous effort beyond Benaglio into the far corner.
 Better was to come as Fulham scored a second just four minutes later.

-A lovely move began with a driving run from Paul Konchesky, who beat his man down the left, and crossed for Zamora.
+A lovely move began with a peach of a pass from Gera, followed by a driving run from Paul Konchesky, who beat his man down the left, and crossed for Zamora.
 He did brilliantly to retain possession with his back to goal and then teed up Duff, who drove clinically into the net from twelve yards.
 This was almost too good to be true.

 Fulham couldn’t hold onto their precious two-goal lead as the visitors poured forward in search of an away goal that would dramatically alter the complexion of the tie.
 They served notice of their threat as, first Obafemi Martins and then Grafite, squandered good opportunities before poor marking allowed Madlung to nod home a quickly taken corner in the last minute of normal time.